Bike Tour Glasgow Scottish Highlands Lochs Glens

 Any Start Date February to November

 A seven centre self-guided bike tour of central Scotland from Glasgow to Aviemore.
 Includes 7 nights bed and breakfast in (en-suite wherever possible) guesthouse accommodation, 6 days cycling, luggage transfers, train ticket back to Glasgow, route guide and maps.
 Hire of a 21 speed all-terrain bike would be extra.
+PLEASE NOTE: The only meal included in the tour price is breakfast.

-Glasgow is Scotland’s largest city with many places of interest to visit, it also offers some fantastic bike rides through a wide variety of beautiful Scottish scenery.
+Glasgow is Scotland’s largest city with many places of interest to visit.
+It also offers some fantastic bike rides through a wide variety of beautiful Scottish scenery.
 This route follows the river Clyde out of the city centre and then heads north to Loch Lomond.
 Scotland’s lochs are one of her most famous features and on this tour you will experience many of them.
 A cycle path specially constructed from a disused railway line provides traffic-free cycling through Caledonian pine forests and the Cairngorm Mountains.
-Queen Victoria described this old Glen Ogle railway as “Scotland’s Khyber Pass” finishing in very popular tourist town of Aviemore.
+Queen Victoria described this old Glen Ogle railway as “Scotland’s Khyber Pass” finishing in the very popular tourist town of Aviemore.

 START and FINISH of the TOUR: Glasgow is in central Scotland, the nearest international airport is Glasgow airport.